shmuz/far2m/README.md

 To force-disable TTY|X and TTY|Xi backends: add argument -DTTYX=no; to disable only TTY|Xi - add argument -DTTYXI=no

 To eliminate libuchardet requirement to reduce far2m dependencies by cost of losing automatic charset detection functionality: add -DUSEUCD=no

+By default far2m uses pre-generated "hardcoded" UNICODE characters properties.
+But this can be changed by specifying -DICU_MODE when configuring cmake:
+ `-DICU_MODE=prebuilt` - is a described above default implementaion.
+Most dependency-less option.
+ `-DICU_MODE=build` - re-generate characters properties during build by using libicu available on build system, but it still not required to be present on target.
+ `-DICU_MODE=runtime` - obtain properties at runtime (that can be bit slower) using libicu that required to be present on target system.

 To build with Python plugin: add argument `-DPYTHON=yes` but you must have installed additional packages within yours system: